 18. Two-Four

-Two-four is a quintessential Canadian saying that's intimately linked to the nation's love for socialising and enjoying a good time with friends and family.
-This term refers to a case of 24 beers, which is a common purchase for Canadians gearing up for a social gathering, a weekend getaway, or any occasion that calls for some cold brews.
+Two-four is a Canadian saying that's intimately linked to the nation's love for socialising and enjoying a good time with friends and family.
+So, use this slang in Canada whenever you go to buy a case of 24 beers for a social gathering, a weekend getaway, or any occasion that calls for some cold brews.

 Phrase: I'm so sorry I'm a tad late.
 I was just grabbing some two-fours for the evening!